TayYuanGeng/cert-cheatsheets/CCD-CheatSheet.md

 For disabling System Restore, look for event id **8195** in **Application.evtx** OR via **SOFTWARE** registry hive "SystemRestore" key.
 Attackers can also delete VSS copy via powershell/cmd commands.

+Use ProcMon to perform dynamic analysis on the malware file to check which C2 server it is communicating to.

 ---

 ## Windows Memory Forensics with Volatility